jordanlevy001/Amazon_Vine_Analysis/README.md

 ## Results

+The following results are based on the entire dataset:

-- This book review [dataset](https://s3.amazonaws.com/amazon-reviews-pds/tsv/amazon_reviews_us_Books_v1_02.tsv.gz) contained almost all Non-Vine member reviews.
+- The [dataset](https://s3.amazonaws.com/amazon-reviews-pds/tsv/amazon_reviews_us_Books_v1_02.tsv.gz) contained almost all non-Vine member reviews.
 Out of 3105520 reviews, only 2 were reviewed by Vine members.
 There were 3105513 Non-Vine member reviews in this dataset.

 <img width="444" alt="Total Reviews" src="https://user-images.githubusercontent.com/88804543/144679034-77668d65-58dc-4f33-825a-24e9baf4f152.png">